vhorvath/rnaseq_tutorial_wiki/PostAlignment-Visualization.md

   * http://__YOUR_DNS_NAME__/workspace/rnaseq/practice/alignments/hisat2/

 **Questions**
+* In the previous part of the tutorial we used hg19.
+Remember reads were aligned to the reference: GRCh38/Chr 22 with ERCC.
+Load the Human hg38 genome from the server ('Genomes' -> 'Load from Server') to make sure that the annotations show up correctly in IGV.
 * Load your merged normal and tumor BAM files into IGV.
 Navigate to this location on chromosome 22: 'chr22:38,466,394-38,508,115'.
 What do you see here?
 How would you describe the direction of transcription for the two genes?
 Does the reported strand for the reads aligned to each of these genes appear to make sense?
 How do you modify IGV settings to see the strand clearly?
 * How can we modify IGV to color reads by Read Group?
 How many read groups are there for each sample (tumor & normal)?
 What are your read group names for the tumor sample?
 * What are the options for visualizing splicing or alternative splicing patterns in IGV?
 Navigate to this location on chromosome 22: 'chr22:40,363,200-40,367,500'.
 What splicing event do you see?